 The fair value of financial assets held for trading and traded on active markets is their most representative bid-price, within the bid-ask interval, or their closing price on the reporting date.
-If a market price is not available, the fair value of the instrument is estimated using valuation techniques that include price valuation models or discounted cash flow techniques.
-When discounted cash flow techniques are used the future cash flows are estimated in accordance with management's expectations and the discount rate used corresponds to the market rate for financial instruments of similar characteristics.
+If a market price is not available, the fair value of the instrument is estimated on the basis of valuation techniques that include price valuation models or "discounted cash flows" techniques.
+When discounted cash flow techniques are used, the future financial flows are estimated in keeping with management's expectations, and the discount rate used corresponds to the market rate for financial instruments of similar characteristics.
 In the price valuation models, the data used correspond to information on market prices.